thom-99/insvert_demo/README.md

 - implement optional argument in the simulate command to include only specific regions using a bed file (--include-only)
 - implement an optional argument to allow for the output of a .bed-like file in addition to the VCF for a more human readible variant log output
 - add a generateconfigfile function in the cli.py that generates a template configfile (do it at the end) x
-- modify BND formatting to include PAIRID in addition to already present MATEI- modify BND formatting to include PAIRID in addition to already present MATEID

 **performance optimizations**
 - multiprocessing for multiple haplotypes as a DEFAULT (speed)(keep for v1)